Mathnerd314/stroscot/docs/HowTo/DynamicOverriding.rst

   prio high
   description T | Just X <- overrides ["description",T] = X.

 The high priority is because dynamic changes take precedence over static conditions.
-For example with "occupied kitchen := true", it's an excellent guess that this should override a static check that goes through the list of people.
+For example with "occupied "kitchen" := true", it's an excellent guess that this should override a static check that goes through the list of people.

 Then later in the code we can write